Owning an empty home

 What happens if you leave the property standing empty?

-Housing in the Chiltern District is scarce.
+Housing in the Chiltern area is scarce.
 If a property is standing empty, the Council will contact the owner to offer help and support to return the property back into use.
 If we cannot contact the owner or the owner is unwilling to work with us, we may consider taking action to return the property back in to use.

 The action that the Council takes will depend on factors such as: